 The best cash management accounts

-These are some details on some of the newest cash management accounts:
+Here are some details on various cash management accounts:

 |Account||APY||Minimum deposit||Monthly fee|